-In order to insure an efficient flow of traffic at the CTC, we ask your cooperation in following these simple rules:
+In order to insure an efficient flow of traffic at the MCCTC and Valley STEM, we ask your cooperation in following these simple rules:

-- Three minutes will be allowed for changing classes.
-1. - No student should be in the hall during class time unless the 2. student has a hall pass signed by a staff member. - Running and loitering in the halls and commons area are 3. prohibited. - 4.
-Voices will be kept to normal tones. - 5.
-Students who become overly affectionate present an embarrassing appearance to their fellow students, as well as to the CTC.
+- 1. Three minutes will be allowed for changing classes. - 2.
+No student should be in the hall during class time unless the student has a hall pass signed by a staff member. - 3.
+Running and loitering in the halls and commons area are prohibited.

+- 4. Voices will be kept to normal tones. - 5.
+Students who become overly affectionate present an embarrassing appearance to their fellow students, as well as to the MCCTC and Valley STEM.
 This behavior is forbidden.
-Handholding is permitted. - 6.
-Detentions or other disciplinary action can be issued by teachers for extending pass time or violation of hall or school rules. - 7.
-Students should not loiter in the Adult Education area and are prohibited from fraternizing with Adult Education students.
+Detentions or other disciplinary action can be issued by teachers for extending pass time or violation of hall or school rules. - 6.
+Students are prohibited from fraternizing with Adult Education students.